designfrontier/serverless-gcp-local/readme.md

 and you're good to go.
 IF your serverless.yaml file is in the root of the project.

-It will spin up a server on port 3030 unless there is another port secified on the process.env.
+It will spin up a server on port 3030 unless there is another port specified on the process.env.

+# Env vars

+This system supports the same basic resolution as serverles 3.x does.
+You will need to pass `STAGE` as an env var though.
+If you have `useDotenv` enabled in your `serverless.yml` file then it will pick that up, load the correct `.env` file at startup time.

+By default it will load the `.env` file just like serverless does.
+If you pass `STAGE=google` it will load `.env.google`.

 # TODO: